 Program Symposia

-Submissions should reflect the meeting theme, Empowering Tomorrow with Insect Science.
+Submissions should reflect the meeting theme, Bridging Generations with Innovation, Legacy, and Passion.
 Organizers should propose timely, thought-provoking, and appealing sessions that incorporate the meeting theme.
-We especially encourage formats that feature innovative dialogue and approaches that include topics which focus on challenges to the future of entomology and opportunities to meet those challenges with new ideas, techniques, technologies, and collaborations with scientists both within entomology and outside of entomology.
-In particular, we are looking for symposia that includes speakers from multiple Sections and that emphasize the cross-disciplinary and collaborative nature of modern insect science.
+We especially encourage formats that feature innovative dialogue and approaches that include topics which focus on challenges to the future of entomology and opportunities to meet those challenges with new ideas, techniques, technologies (such as machine learning, big data science, AI), and collaborations with scientists both within entomology and outside of entomology.
+In particular, we are looking for symposia that include speakers from multiple Sections and that emphasize the cross-disciplinary and collaborative nature of modern insect science across generations.

-The Program Committee is seeking proposals for sessions which are inclusive and diverse, including diversity of entomological science, speaker locality, career path (research, education, industry, extension, government, etc.) and background (gender, ethnicity, career stage, etc.).
+The Program Committee is seeking proposals for sessions which are inclusive and diverse, including diversity of entomological science, speaker locality, career path (research, education, industry, extension, government, etc.), career stage (undergraduate, graduate, early career, mid-career, and established), and background (gender, ethnicity, etc.).
 Submissions that include speakers from diverse backgrounds are encouraged.

-Please bear in mind that the process for getting program symposia accepted is competitive, as the number of proposal submissions always exceeds the available slots by a wide margin.
+Please bear in mind that the process for getting a Program Symposium accepted is competitive, as the number of proposed sessions always exceeds the available slots by a wide margin.
 Organizers should strive to be creative, collaborative, inventive, and thoughtful in developing session proposals that are engaging and forward focused.
 Be sure to provide a comprehensive proposal that addresses the meeting theme to maximize your chances of earning a slot.

 The Program Committee is looking for symposia formats that encourage engagement before, during, and after the in-person sessions at the Annual Meeting.
 Some suggestions on facilitating two-way conversations between the audience and speakers include the active use of social media to engage with audiences online, hosting panel discussions, including a poster and networking session, insect-related visual and performing arts, or providing open-mic opportunities for audience members to share their perspectives.
 In addition, the Committee is encouraging organizers to think about creating a product (i.e., white paper, journal article, future meetings/collaborations or proposal writing).